saminkhan/rust_life/README.md

 cargo, npm, and python3 must be installed.

-To build and launch the FirstRust app:
+To build and launch the FirstRust app locally:

-1. npm run all
+1. npm run pkg
-2. cd deploy
+2. cd pkg
 3. ./run.py

 Use a competent browser to navigate to the ip:port address indicated.
 By default, a tab-less Chrome window will attempt to launch.
-The page does not show anything on-screen.
-Open up developer tools (F12).
-In the console, enter:
-timer(wasm_fib, 35)

-The above will time the rust+wasm Fibonacci implementation.

-To time the JS implementation, enter: timer(js_fib, 35)
+The page will prompt for n, in order to benchmark fib(n) in JavaScript and Rust+Wasm.

+WARNING: n >= 45 will take several minutes to calculate.